Three pastel colored chopsticks, a product of Obama, Japan.

 If you look closely, you can also see that many chopsticks are also textured around the tip to provide a better grip on your food!

 We hope this article helps you to understand more about the Japanese craft, and when you are buying some lacquerware on your next trip to Japan!
-Or even better, we hope it fuels your inquisitive nature and helps you discover a passion for the craft!
+Or even better, we hope it fuels your inquisitive nature and helps you discover a passion for this traditional craft!

-For those interested, for a place nearby to stay while you explore the craft, we can recommend Sea-auberge Shitsumi.
+For those interested, for a place nearby to stay while you explore the craft, we can recommend Sea-auberge Shitsumi in Obama, Japan.

 With love for travelling,